Analyzing your learning style will contribute to your ability to pass the GED® test.

-It happens often that students find they do well with more than one learning style.
-They could, for instance, be equally strong, or almost equally strong, when they use the visual and auditory learning styles and techniques.
+It often happens that students find they do well with more than one learning style.
+They could, for instance, be equally strong, or almost equally strong, when they use visual and auditory learning styles and techniques.

 That’s fine.
 The main point is that you understand what techniques help you best when learning for the GED exam.
 If you understand that, you can easily adjust the way that you learn for your GED test or when you take online GED classes.